-Yankee Magazine named Kent the top town in New England for fall foliage, recognizing Kent’s abundant natural beauty and the town’s rich cultural offerings, art galleries, shops, restaurants, state and national parks which combine to make Kent a most sought after tourist spot.
+Yankee Magazine named Kent the top town in New England for fall foliage, recognizing Kent’s abundant natural beauty and the town’s rich cultural offerings, art galleries, shops, restaurants, and state and national parks which combine to make Kent a most sought after tourist spot.
 Kent has been selected as the most beautiful town in the state of Connecticut by Expedia and as one of the twenty best small towns in the U.S. by Smithsonian Magazine.

 The town itself is small, but rich in culture with numerous shops, restaurants, galleries, and a local grocery store.
-Just beyond campus lies two covered bridges, the Appalachian Trial, Kent Falls, and Macedonia State Park.
+Just beyond campus lies two covered bridges, the Appalachian Trail, Kent Falls, and Macedonia State Park.